binsta/dao-super/README.md

-# 🏛️ Simple DAO with Re-Entrancy Example
+# 🏛️ Simple DAO with Superfluid.Finanace

 > Quickly spin up a DAO smart contract where you choose the initial group of members.